 Section 1.
 Application Process

-As part of the i4i Connect Stage 2 Application, applicants are required to submit a business plan of 15 pages maximum (the minimum font size should not be less than 10pt), a SoECAT form and a 3 minute video pitch.
+As part of the i4i Connect Stage 2 Application, applicants are required to submit a business plan of 15 pages maximum (the minimum font size should not be less than 10pt), a 3 minute video pitch and a SoECAT form.
+Note: if you believe a SoECAT is not needed for your project (e.g. there is no recruitment of participants), a document must be submitted in place of a SoECAT to justify why this is not needed.

 The content of the business plan must address the assessment criteria provided in the Expression of Interest (EOI) guidance document.
 The business plan can be in your own format but it should provide the following information which can be arranged using the following suggested headings: